adavila0703/goconcat/README.md

 ### Options

-Alternatively, if you decide to not use JSON for options, you can set you options using SetOptions() method.
+Alternatively, if you decide to not use JSON for options, you can set your options using the SetOptions() function.

 ```go
 package main